SNS2026/SNS2026.github.io/docs/register.md

 :fontawesome-solid-triangle-exclamation: When registering please indicate if you will need documents to support your visa application: we can provide a letter of invitation, overview of the conference, itinerary in the United States.

 === "Register"
-Please click the button below to register for SNS 2026.
+Please click the button below to register.

 [Register Now :fontawesome-solid-paper-plane:](#){ .md-button target="_blank"}